How to add calculated fields in Google Forms

 Finish the email form step and test your Zap.
 If everything looks correct, turn on your Zap.

-It’s a lot of work — and there’s room for mistakes.
-So there’s got to be a better solution, right?
+While this method works to make calculated fields in Google Forms, it takes a lot of effort — and there’s room for mistakes.
+So there has to be a better solution, right?

-There aren’t many add-ons that give you the ability to calculate fields.
+Most of the add-ons for Google Forms aren’t focused on giving you the ability to calculate fields.
 But there is one: Formfacade.

 Formfacade works by creating an additional visual layer with more customization options that sits on top of your Google Form.
 Your visitors will only see Formfacade, not Google Forms itself.

 Formfacade gives you a few extra features like calculations.
-But beyond the additional features and different appearance, your forms are still powered by Google Forms.
+But beyond the additional features and different appearance, Google Forms is still powering your forms.

 Here’s how to get started on the Google Forms side: